PoisotLab/ms_network_prediction/manuscript.md

 [@Bolnick2011WhyInt].
 Similarly, changes in species abundances can lead to variation in interaction strengths [@Canard2014EmpEva; @Vazquez2007SpeAbu].
-Variation in the abiotic environment and indirect interactions [@Golubski2016EcoNet] are also likely to modify the occurrence and strength of individual interactions.
+Variation in the abiotic environment and indirect interactions [@Golubski2016EcoNet] could modify the occurrence and strength of individual interactions.
 Despite this, empirical networks tend to share a common backbone [@Mora2018IdeCom] and functional composition [@Dehling2020SimCom] across space.